 The JW Marriott Hotel Singapore South Beach is in a good location within walking distance to malls such as Bugis Junction, Raffles City, Suntec City or Marina Square as well as convention centres at Raffles City and Suntec City Convention Centre or the Sands Expo.

 The Philippe Starck-design hotel is part of a mixed development.
-Hotel rooms are located in the Hotel South Tower which is the main hotel block as well as the Hotel East Tower which also houses a spa, and Media Bar.
+Hotel rooms are located in the Hotel South Tower which is the main hotel block as well as the Hotel East Tower which also houses a spa, and Media Bar which has been closed permanently in July 2019.
 NCO Club will open in the second quarter of 2017 and will house food and beverage concepts.
 Beach Road Kitchen and the Executive Lounge will be located across from Hotel South Tower.

 The other 34-storey tower within the complex houses offices such as Bain & Company, Facebook or Lego.